Kerber loses in Bad Homburg, Niemeier beats top seed Sakkari

 Elsewhere, second seed Ludmila Samsonova defeated Sara Sorribes Tormo 6-3, 6-1 and fourth seed Beatriz Haddad Maia of Brazil beat German Tamara Korpatsch in straight sets.

-There were also win for Katerina Siniakova, Anna Blinkova and Linda Noskova.
+There were also win for Katerina Siniakova, Anna Blinkova and Linda Noskova while Caroline Wozniacki and Elina Svitolina were at one set each when their match was suspended for the day due to bad light.